-We have around 40 different species of animal in Plantasia with over 10% of those having some conservation concern.
+We have around 40 different species of animal in Plantasia Tropical Zoo with over 10% of those having some conservation concern.
 The most notable of these being the Egyptian Tortoise (Testudo kleinmanni).

 Plantasia participates in the EEP (European Endangered Species Programme) for Egyptian tortoises and collaborates with a variety of other zoological institutions for the protection and conservation of the species.

-Here at Plantasia we also breed a number of vulnerable and endangered species which include reptiles (Crested gecko), amphibians (Axolotl) and fish (Denison’s barb).
+Here at Plantasia, we also breed a number of vulnerable and endangered species which include reptiles (Crested gecko), amphibians (Axolotl) and fish (Manyara Tilapia).
+Come and see some of our incredibly cute rainforest animals at Plantasia Tropical Zoo!

 Axolotl